 A great sauce can take any meal from basic to amazing, from dry to moist, and from meh to can’t-stop-eating-this with just a drizzle.
 (Take a look at the special formula I use to make Homemade Vegan Sauces (Easy + Fast)).

 And this Lemon Herb Tahini is no exception.
-It's a year-round favorite around these parts, but it shines especially in spring and summer when fresh herbs and bright citrus flavors are in high demand.
+It's a year-round favorite around these parts, but it shines especially in spring and summer when fresh herbs from the garden or farmer's market are everywhere and bright citrus flavors are in high demand.

-If you enjoy the rich, nutty flavor of tahini—made from sesame seeds—you’ll love this elevated version.
+If you enjoy the rich, nutty flavor of tahini which is made from sesame seeds -you’ll love this elevated version.

 Jump to: